Pompeii or Herculaneum – Which Archaeological site should you visit?

 After watching my guide stand off to the side for 10 minutes or so, I took it upon myself to approach tourists convincing them to join my tour.
 Unfortunately, everyone already booked a tour in advance which meant I was left with the option to pay for a private tour or use an audio guide, I went with the audio guide.

-DONT: AUDIO GUIDE
+HOT TIP: DON’T AUDIO GUIDE

 When it comes to Herculaneum, I highly suggest passing on it.
 The audio guide and accompanying map were confusing to follow so I often walked inside of ruin structures looking for rooms that didn’t exist.
 After committing to the guide for a good 30 minutes, I ditched it and instead wandered around reading the informational booklet as I entered each structure.

-Although Herculaneum is small, it is packed with history and because there are no signs explaining what you’re looking at, a guide is extremely helpful.
-As I wandered into empty structures, I could hear tour guides nearby explaining to their group that what we were standing in was once a restaurant and across the street was the local bar.
+Although Herculaneum is small, it’s packed with history and because there are no signs explaining what you’re looking at, a guide is extremely helpful.
+As I wandered into empty structures, I could hear tour guides nearby explaining to their group that what we were standing in was once a restaurant, and across the street was the local bar.
 I can’t confirm nor deny that I may have followed behind various tour groups, soaking up as much information while looking as inconspicuous as possible.
 What I can confirm is that you should definitely pass on the audio guide and opt for a guided tour.

 • Herculaneum is much smaller than Pompeii and located beneath today’s civilization.
 It’s fascinating to view from above, giving you an entirely different perspective of the ancient city.

-• Herculaneum is better preserved allowing it’s visitors to walk into structures that resemble the original structures of ancient times.
+• Herculaneum is better preserved allowing visitors to walk into structures that resemble the original structures of ancient times.

 You may also like